TLDR:

 The choice between black and silver only exists if you stick with single-layer umbrella design.
 Modern engineering offers a better solution: dual-layer construction.

-• Blue underneath: The interior surface facing you reduces glare and looks refined.
+Blue or black underneath: The interior surface facing you reduces glare and looks refined.
 It eliminates the industrial appearance that makes people avoid silver umbrellas.
+The dark interior also absorbs any UV rays bouncing up from below (sand, water, concrete).

 This is how the Solartek coating works.
 It is a reflective system.
 The patented silver exterior reflects heat and UV away, while the cool blue underside creates a pleasant visual experience.